Last Updated on July 5, 2026 by Daniel Globe

 | Rules | Entry requirements | Prevents conflict |

-If you seek movement, seek it lawfully; disciplined compliance preserves your path.
+If you seek movement, seek it through the proper channel — disciplined compliance keeps the door open for future requests.

 What Happens If You Travel Without Permission?

-If you travel without permission while on federal probation, you risk immediate and serious consequences, including arrest for non-compliance and a motion to revoke bail.
-You’re not simply ignoring a rule; you’re triggering the consequences of violations that federal courts can enforce swiftly.
-Travel restrictions explained in your supervision order carry real legal force, and unauthorized movement can lead to a modification of supervision conditions or detention while the case is resolved.
+If you travel without permission while on federal probation, you risk immediate and serious consequences, including arrest for non-compliance and a motion to revoke your release.
+Travel restrictions in your supervision order carry real legal force, and unauthorized movement can lead to a modification of supervision conditions or detention while the case is resolved.

 Unauthorized travel on federal probation can trigger arrest, revocation, and detention before your case is resolved.